culturesofknowledge/emplaces/design/README.md

 **Source:** Generated

-A means to represent and make available for copying to the clipboard the canonical URI as an academic citation, in several standard formats.
-Other than in the image, it will better to show the citation format, so that users can have faith that it is being represented correctly.
-In other words, a list of major academic citation formats which shows the full citation on mouseclick.
-BibTex will not be needed here, since this is a single citation.
+A simple means to represent the canonical URI as an academic citation, in several standard formats and copy it for reuse.

-It may be possible to combine this with the canonical URI.

-## Attestations
+## Name Attestations

 **Priority:** Required

-**Source:** Extended Data
+**Source:** Additional metadata

 Attestations are sourced instances of name variants to the preferred and alternative names in core data.
-For example, if a scholar finds a reference to Siena in a manuscript written as 'Ciena' and (TBD via editorial policy) this form is not already listed as an alternative name, then this data point can be recorded here, along with the language, date, and source for the attestation.
+For example, if a scholar finds a reference to Siena in a manuscript written as 'Ciena' and (TBD via the editorial policy) this form is not already listed as an alternative name, then this toponym can be recorded here, along with the language, date, and source for the attestation.

-TBD how to represent the attestation source.
-Most will be named links, but others may need to refer to other kinds of sources.
+TBD is how to represent the attestation source.

-An "info" link to a pop-up provides a means to explain the function of the attestation.

 ## Maps

-**Priority:** Required + Optional
+**Priority:** Required (current places) + Optional (historical places)

-**Source:** Core Data + Extended Data
+**Source:** Core Data (current places) + Additional metadata (historical places)

 The required default map view will be an e.g. OpenStreetMap or Google etc. current view of a region surrounding the place with a flag dropped on the location using core data.